getify/You-Dont-Know-JS/get-started/ch3.md

 Yet it feels kind of hidden, almost magical.
 And it's often talked about in either very abstract or very informal terms, which does little to help us nail down exactly what it is.

-It's critical we be able to recognize where closure is used in our programs, as the presence or lack of closure is sometimes the cause of bugs (or even the source of performance impairments).
+We need to be able to recognize where closure is used in programs, as the presence or lack of closure is sometimes the cause of bugs (or even the cause of performance issues).

-So can we define closure in a pragmatic way that tries to bring some concrete clarity to the topic?
+So let's define closure in a pragmatic and concrete way:

-> Closure is the ability of a function to remember and continue to access variables defined outside its scope, even when that function is executed in a different scope.
+> Closure is when a function remembers and continues to access variables from outside its scope, even when the function is executed in a different scope.

 We see two definitional characteristics here.
 First, closure is part of the nature of a function.
 Objects don't get closures, functions do.
 Second, to observe a closure, you must execute a function in a different scope than where that function was originally defined.